 PROFESSIONAL BEHAVIOR: The program expects professional behavior from all students.
 This includes following protocols and respectful communication with faculty, staff, and peers.
-In cases of unprofessional behavior, a student may be referred to the Committee on Student Progress should there be one or more incidents of unprofessional behavior documented in, but not limited to, the Student Contact Ledger.
-In addition to university and program policies, occupational therapy students are required to abide by the Code of Ethics of the American Occupational Therapy Association, which can be found at:
+In cases of unprofessional behavior, a student may be issued a Notice of Unprofessional Behavior (NUB) or, as necessary, escalated to a referral to the Committee on Student Progress.
+All unprofessional behavior will be documented in the Student Contact Ledger.
+In addition to university and program policies, occupational therapy students are required to abide by the Code of Ethics of the American Occupational Therapy Association.